juliogarciape/crypi/README.md

 - `text`: The message to be decrypted.
 - `shift`: The number of positions to shift the alphabet.
 Default is 3.

-> Characters not included in the Latin alphabet—such as uppercase letters or accented characters—will be ignored during encryption.
+> During encryption, characters not part of the Latin alphabet—like uppercase letters, accented characters, non-alphanumeric characters, or numbers—will be ignored and retain their original form.

 ## Contributing :handshake: